ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 #### MS-WWSP

-**Note**    The MS-WWSP test suite supports only the following versions of SharePoint:
+The MS-WWSP test suite supports only the following versions of SharePoint:

 -   Microsoft Office SharePoint Server 2007
 -   Microsoft SharePoint Server 2010